ANALYSIS-Emerging market investors dive for stocks amid Fed storm

 The "taper tantrum" shock of 2013-14, when the prospect of a reduction in post-financial crisis support from the Fed hit emerging market assets hard, still haunts EM veterans.

-Returns on JPMorgan's hard currency emerging markets bond index EMBI Global Diversified are -2.6% since the start of the year, while those for the local currency fixed income benchmark are at 1%.
+Returns on JPMorgan's hard currency emerging markets bond index EMBI Global Diversified .JPMEGDR are -2.6% since the start of the year, while those for the local currency fixed income benchmark .JGEGDCM are at 1%.

 "The Fed tightening cycle remains the focus for EM, but so far this year these pressures are curiously materializing in credit rather than local markets," Goulden said in a note to clients on Friday.